Kooper/IngreSsh/README.md

 ![build and test](https://github.com/Kooper/IngreSsh/actions/workflows/go.yml/badge.svg)

 The project implements a Kubernetes ingress controller, which routes incoming SSH connections to the shell sessions at authorized pods.
-Authorization and routing are configured as IngreSsh Kubernetes resources.
+Authentication and authorization are configured as IngreSsh Kubernetes resources.

 ## Description